What is Spondylolisthesis? Causes, Symptoms, and Treatments

 Is Spondylolisthesis The Same As a Slipped Disc?

-You’ve probably heard the common medical term, “a slipped disc”.
-While this may seem to indicate the slippage involved in spondylolisthesis, it’s an entirely different condition.
+No, spondylolisthesis isn’t the same as a slipped disc.
+Spondylolisthesis involves a vertebra that slips out of position, while a slipped disc is an injured spinal disc.
+While the common medical term “a slipped disc” may seem to indicate the slippage involved in spondylolisthesis, it’s an entirely different condition.

 Spondylolisthesis affects the spinal bones, which are known as vertebrae.
 A slipped disc is an injury involving an intervertebral disc, which is a cushion of shock-absorbing tissue.
 There’s an intervertebral disc located in between each of the vertebrae in the spine.